IIP-Design/iip-static-assets/Commons/HelpPage.md

 Not all video file formats are going to be available for all files.
 If you need a specific file format, type or file size contact [design@america.gov](mailto:design@america.gov).

 ### My download won't start.
 The download page isn't working.
 What now?
-We don’t mean to be un-diplomatic, but chances are very good your browser or network are to blame.
+We don’t mean to be un-diplomatic, but chances are very good that your browser or network are to blame.
 Since we’re all in the diplomacy business, we hope you can accept our apologies: Lo siento. 抱歉. آسف.
 Pardon.
 Before our relations deteriorate, please try these helpful troubleshooting tips.

 ### My download is taking FOREVER.
 How do I fix this?
 Go ahead and stop the download, then try clicking the link for downloading again (and if you're on wireless try plugging directly in).
 If the download stops again, or the speed is still slow, it could be that a firewall or other internet security tool is in the way.